lancegoyke/johndusel.com/backend/README.md

 A second command syncs this folder with the `johndusel.com/db-backups/` S3 bucket.

-There is currently nothing which deletes these backups.
+There is currently a cronjob which deletes all but the newest 30 files from this folder once per week.